Perspective

 Reference

-- Mori, N., T. Shimura (2020) Climate change and coastal disasters, Hydrolink (Magazine), Number 1, pp.20-22.
+https://doi.org/10.1088/1748-9326/ad7b5b - Mori, N., T. Shimura (2020) Climate change and coastal disasters, Hydrolink (Magazine), Number 1, pp.20-22.

 - Morim, J. et al. (2019) Robustness and uncertainties in global multivariate wind-wave climate projections, Nature Climate Change, 10.1038/s41558-019-0542-5

-Tsunami Hazard
+Tsunami Hazards

 At 14:46 local time on March 11, 2011, a magnitude 9.0 earthquake occurred off the coast of northeast Japan.
 This earthquake generated a tsunami that struck Japan and various locations around the Pacific Ocean.
-We have restarted tsunami research from a new point of view based on the new knowledge gained from the Tohoku Earthquake Tsunami.
+We have restarted tsunami research from a new perspective based on the knowledge gained from the Tohoku Earthquake Tsunami.
 We expect to apply the outcome of this project to the assumed Nankai-Tonankai earthquake tsunami, which is highly expected to occur within 50 years in the eastern part of Japan.

 The 2011 Tohoku Earthquake Tsunami